 Stay: There are so many great options when finding somewhere to stay in Boston.
 The areas that I would suggest to book a place to stay would be Seaport, Downtown, Financial District, Back Bay, or Beacon Hill.
 Any of those neighborhoods will put you in the middle of the city.
 I recommend using Airbnb or booking.com to find accommodations.
 (If you’re new to Airbnb, use my referral code for a $55 credit).

 Boston is a city unlike any other in the United States.
 It’s rich in culture and history, dating back to 1630 when a group of 700 people migrated over from England.
 Since then the Boston Tea Party occurred, and the American Revolution, freeing America from the rule of Great Britain and gaining us our independence in 1776.
 Boston has managed to merge the “old” with the present times.
 And that is why it’s such a uniquely fascinating city.

 To get a feel for how America was founded, and the importance that Boston played in defeating the British army, start by exploring the Freedom Trail.
 While you can take a guided tour, I prefer to walk the trail on my own to be able to fully take in the sites.
 I found a great resource here if you’re interested in going at it alone.

-You’ll begin your 2.5 mile journey at the Boston Common.
-America’s oldest public park having been around since 1634.
+You’ll begin your 2.5-mile journey at the Boston Common.
+America’s oldest public park has been around since 1634.
 You’ll weave and wind your way through the city past 16 historic sites before coming to an end at Bunker Hill Monument.
 Bunker Hill is where the first major battle of the Revolutionary War took place.

 • For a tourist stop, make your way to Cheers, as seen on TV •